vmjfk/CarND-Behavioral-Cloning-P3/writeup.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when it found itself out of bounds.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like.

 ![](media/c87d1c7f969e5b2f35b0d57c22223d07.jpg)